Design Prompt

 3

-In an effort to minimize the spread of the virus during lockdown, many establishments (including public transportation) encouraged cashless payments.
+In an effort to minimize the spread of the virus during lockdown, many establishments encouraged cashless payments and preferred.

 4